comuline/web/README.md

 ## Introduction

-[jadwal-krl.com](https://www.jadwal-krl.com) is a dead-ass simple & beautiful Indonesian public train commuter line app, featuring search and save station locally and get real-time schedule from our [own public API replication](https://github.com/abielzulio/jadwal-krl-api). [jadwal-krl.com](https://www.jadwal-krl.com) built with Next.js and deployed to Vercel.
+[Comuline](https://www.comuline.com) is a dead-ass simple & beautiful Indonesian public train commuter line app, featuring search and save station locally and get real-time schedule from our [own public API replication](https://github.com/comuline/api).
+[Comuline](https://www.comuline.com) built with Next.js and deployed to Vercel.

-[jadwal-krl.com](https://www.jadwal-krl.com) made as a public act of our belief that public transportation data should be publicly accessible.
+[Comuline](https://www.comuline.com) made as a public act of our belief that public transportation data should be publicly accessible.
-For PT.
-Kereta Commuter Indonesia or PT.
-KAI, if you read this, I'm willing to join your team to build the best public transportation data infrastructure ever for our own good sake.
+To any stakeholder that responsible with the data that we're consumed, if you read this, [I'm](https://www.linkedin.com/in/abielzulio/) willing to join your team to build the best public transportation data infrastructure ever for our own good sake.

 ## Development